Timeking962/EagleOS-1.0/README.md

 4. A setup process where you can install the OS to a hard drive.
 5. Full keyboard and mouse functionality.
 6. A full 32-Bit Hierarchical File System.
 7. A Graphical User Interface with overlapping windows, and a standardized window border layout with close, maximize and minimize buttons as well as a menu bar within the windows.
+(Already Implemented, though refinements are needed)
 8. An application executable format.
 9. A set of simple built-in applications.
 10. A Software Development Kit for creating applications.